julie-forman-kay-lab/LLPhyScore/README.md

 **LLPhyScore** is a bioinformatic tool for the prediction of protein phase separation.
 This repository contains the source code for developing this tool.

 ## Problem
-Protein liquid-liquid phase separation (LLPS) has significant roles in many biological processes, including cellular organization, signaling, transcription, biological materials and pathological aggregation.
-Understanding of this property of proteins are vital to the effective treatment of many neurological diseases, such as Alzheimers's disease and Parkinson's disease.
-If we can predict a person's brain proteins have mutated and are prone to LLPS, we can prevent it or starting intervening at an early stage of the disease.
+Protein phase separation has significant roles in many biological processes, including cellular organization, signaling, transcription, biological materials and pathological aggregation.
+Understanding of this property of proteins is key for mechanistic insights into normal function and pathology, including in neurological disorders, required for therapeutic development.

-However, because of the complexity of sequence-structure-property for LLPS proteins, there hasn’t been a consensus so far regarding the physicochemical principles underlying LLPS.
-It has been found that LLPS can be driven by a wide range of weak forces in physics, including electrostatic interactions, pi-pi stacking, cation-pi interactions, hydrogen bonding, and hydrophobic effect.
-Therefore it is very difficult to come up with a "perfect" physical model to explain and predict protein LLPS.
-In addition, the majority of known LLPS proteins are intrinsically disordered proteins (IDPs), and therefore it is very difficult to use MD simulation to study LLPS.
+Many proteins involved in phase separation contain intrinsically disordered protein regions (IDRs) that contribute to phase behavior.
+It has been found that IDR phase separation can be driven by a wide range of weak physicochemical interactions, including electrostatic interactions, pi-pi stacking, cation-pi interactions, hydrogen bonding, and hydrophobic effect.
+Therefore, it is very difficult to come up with a "perfect" physical model to explain and predict IDR-driven protein phase separation.

 ## Solution
-This tool uses machine learning methods draw biophysical insights from currently known (~500) LLPS sequences.
-I first developed and trained a sequence embedding system that provides interpretation of the driving forces of LLPS.
-Then, I trained a supervised classification model on the biophysical embedding on training samples.
-The predictive model achieved a high accuracy (92%) on the test set, while providing sufficient biological insights for web lab experiments at the same time.
+We developed this tool (LLPhyScore) to provide insights into the sequence-dependence of IDR-driven phase separation and the underlying physicochemical interactions.
+It is named partly based on the acronym LLPS for liquid-liquid phase separation but is designed to address all phase separation by various mechanisms relying on exchanging interactions of chemical groups within IDRs.
+It uses machine learning methods to draw biophysical insights from a set of currently known (~500) phase separating IDR sequences.
+We first developed and trained a sequence embedding system that provides interpretation of the driving forces of IDR phase separation.
+Then, we trained a supervised classification model on the biophysical embedding on training samples.
+The predictive model achieved a high accuracy (92%) on the test set, while providing insights for future experiments.

 ## Installation
 Follow these steps to install LLPhyScore: